ubccr/ccrdocs/pages/portals/coldfront.md

 projects you're on and what resources you have access to but you will not be able to request allocations.

 !!!
 Warning "VPN Required"
-    Access to ColdFront is restricted to UB and Roswell Park networks (either on campus or connected to their VPN services).
-[See here](../getting-access.md#vpn-access) for more information.
+    Access to ColdFront is restricted to UB and Roswell Park networks (either on campus or connected to their [VPN services](../getting-access.md#vpn-access)).

 Access to [CCR resources](../available-resources.md) is managed in ColdFront using Projects and Allocations.
 Projects capture information about your research including your group members, publications, grants and any allocations to resources the group has access to.
 Most PIs have a single project which best describes their research performed at CCR.

 ## Create a Project

 All principal investigators (PIs) or professors must create at least one project in ColdFront to manage access to CCR's resources for their group or course.
 If you have not already done so, you need to request that your account be upgraded to "PI Status."
-To do so, login to [ColdFront](https://coldfront.ccr.buffalo.edu) and go to your user profile [here](https://coldfront.ccr.buffalo.edu/user/user-profile/).
+To do so, login to [ColdFront](https://coldfront.ccr.buffalo.edu) and go to your [user profile](https://coldfront.ccr.buffalo.edu/user/user-profile/).
 Then click on the `Upgrade Account` button.
 This generates an email to CCR's system administrators who will respond after verifying your university status.

 Once upgraded you'll be able to create a new project and request allocations to resources.
 To create a project, login to ColdFront and click on the `Add a Project` button.
 Fill out the short form with a project name of your choice, select the field of science that your research generally falls under (or select `Other` if not in the list), and provide a brief description of your research.
 In general, we recommend that each PI maintains only one project in ColdFront for their research group.
 Therefore, a general description of your research is appropropriate here.
 If you are managing a research group AND using CCR for courses, we recommend creating separate projects for your courses.
 This will make it easier for you to manage the students on your projects.
-Once your project is created, add your group members or students ([see here](#add-or-remove-users)) and request allocations to the resources you'd like the group to utilize ([see here](#request-an-allocation)).
+Once your project is created, [add your group members or students](#add-or-remove-users) and [request allocations](#request-an-allocation) to the resources you'd like the group to utilize.
 Once your project has been created take a moment to add any publications, grants, or research output which helps us keep track of the scientific impact of our center.
 Once per year, you'll be required to review your project and provide updates if there are any.
-[See below](#complete-yearly-project-review) for details on the short yearly project review process.
+[See additional details below](#complete-yearly-project-review) for information on the short yearly project review process.

 ## Add or Remove users